Math 386: Combinatorics

 You will have to do a lot of reading and thinking outside class.
 The minimum time you'll need to spend outside class is about 10 hours a week.
 Count on that.

-Here is a link to the schedule of topics and assignments (which does not yet exist).
+Here is a link to the schedule of topics and assignments.

 Course goals: